top of page

 Grapple Hold

 • You can use a grapple check on a creature you are already grappling in place of an attack.
 If you succeed, the creature is restrained.
 This does not require another empty hand.
+You cannot restrain a creature more than one size larger than you.

 • When you are grappled, you can choose to automatically grapple the creature that grappled you if you have an empty hand to do so.